ellcom/InterfaceBuilderLab/Interface Builder.md

 A views priority can be described two ways, first by using the **Content Hugging** priority, which says that a view may not grow and is "Hugged".
 With a higher priority, the more resistance to growth beyond the intrinsic size is applied to the view.

 The second, **Compression Resistance** priority which describes how the view will "Resist" being compressed by other views intrinsic size.
-The higher the priority, the more the view will resist being compressed or "made smaller" than its intrinsic size.
+The higher the priority, the more the view will resist being compressed or "made smaller" than its intrinsic size and express a desire to grow.